bookofproofs/bookofproofs.github.io/_sources/history/20th-century/martinelli.md

 **Enzo Martinelli** was an Italian mathematician who worked in the theory of functions of several complex variables.

 ### Mathematical Profile (Excerpt):
-* Enzo's father left Pescia and moved to Rome when he was appointed Director General of the Ministry of Public Instruction.
 * It was in Rome that Enzo was educated, attending the Torquato Tasso classical secondary school there.
 * When Enzo attended the school it was situated in the Via Sicilia.
 * In 1933 Martinelli was awarded his laurea for his thesis Sulle funzioni poligene di una e di due variabili complesse Ⓣ(On the polygenic functions of one and two complex variables).